vals-productions/sqlighter/README.md

 SQLite database is your best choice for mobile platform development since it is part of both iOS and Android SDKs.

+Enjoy reading the guide.
+And every time the project will be starred, contributers might go get a cup of starbucks coffee.
+So keep us awake if you liked it.

 # Table of content
 * [Overview] (https://github.com/vals-productions/sqlighter#overview)
 * [ORM] (https://github.com/vals-productions/sqlighter/blob/master/README.md#orm)